Amazon DynamoDB Backup and Restore

 • VPC endpoints for DynamoDB support IAM policies to simplify DynamoDB access control, where access can be restricted to a specific VPC endpoint.

-• DynamoDB Streams cannot be accessed using VPC endpoints for DynamoDB.
+• DynamoDB Streams can be accessed using Interface endpoints (PrivateLink) only, not Gateway endpoints.

 VPC Gateway Endpoints